 If you are volunteering through your KCLSU student society with under 18s, it is a legal requirement that you have a valid Disclosure & Barring Service (DBS) certificate from KCLSU or King's.
 This means your criminal record will be checked, alongside the identification documents you have provided, to ensure you don't have a criminal history.

 You only need a DBS check if you are working 1 on 1 with a young person under 18.
-You no longer need DBS checks for vulnerable people or volunteering in groups.
-We can only process DBS checks for KCLSU approved volunteering opportunities.
+You no longer need DBS checks if you are working with vulnerable adults or if you are volunteering in groups..

-- UK Driving License (full or provisional - plastic part only)
+- Valid Drivers License (full or provisional - plastic part only)

-Unfortunately, we no longer can accept letters from the Compass as proof of address.
-You'll need to go to your local bank and change your address and then print a bank statement.
-This can be done very quickly,
+Unfortunately, we no longer can accept letters from Compass as proof of address.

-This really does vary and can take anything from two to eight weeks to be processed.
-Most organisations will allow you to participate while your DBS check is in progress so long as you're working with someone else holding a DBS.
+Certificates can take anywhere from two to eight weeks to be processed.
+Most organisations will allow you to participate while your DBS check is in progress so long as you're working with someone else holding a DBS certificate.
 This is at the discretion of the organisation so it's best to check first with whoever is in charge.